MAMMA MIA! HERE WE GO AGAIN (Rolling Stone)

 The evening’s highlight was when the rarely-seen Agnetha arrived at 5:30pm.
 I asked for her autograph, but she brushed me away.
 I ran after her, but the media pack encircled, squealing, and I was trampled.
 Sandra was sobbing in a corner somewhere.
 Frida never turned up – she was in Washington gallivanting with Queen Silvia of Sweden.

 The show was sung in Swedish, so I can’t tell you what happened, but there were hundreds of peasants, marriages, deaths, births, and Kristina often looking concerned and clutching a quilt.
 Anyway, we were mainly trying to look at Bjorn and Benny’s reactions.
-Agnetha was sitting upstairs in an ivory tower.
+Agnetha was sitting upstairs.

 During the interval, Bjorn and Benny vanished.
 On a whim, I walked back into the theatre alone, and bumped into Agnetha.
 I asked for her autograph, but she said, “I can’t – I have to go to the loo!”
 I was stunned.
 After 20 years of adoration, listening to her obscure Swedish solo albums.
 And that was it.
 “I have to go to the loo.”
 Just before she walked away (surrounded by several women friends), she turned and paused so I could take a photo.

 When the show finished, after the standing ovation, Sandra and I rushed to the backstage doors, but we missed Bjorn and Benny’s departure.
 After a quick meal at McDonald’s, we went to the after-show party, but Bjorn had left.